bclosson/Utilize/client/README.md

     * Style All pages with Materialize CSS

 ## TECHNOLOGIES USED
-- MongoDB, Express, ReactJS, NodeJS, MaterializeCSS, CSS, EdamamAPI
+- MongoDB, Mongoose, Express, ReactJS, Redux, NodeJS, passport/JWT, MaterializeCSS, CSS, HTML, EdamamAPI

 ## FUTURE DEVELOPMENT/UNSOLVED PROBLEMS
+- Create custom recipe form for user to build their own recipes and upload photos
+- Create custom logo for app
+- Create "pantry manager" model for user to keep track of all items on hand

+## Credits to:
+* MERN Authorization Guide - by: Rishi Prasad
+* EDAMAM API